Tropical Weierstrass points and Weierstrass weights: Overview

-\begin{thm}[Algebraic versus tropical Weierstrass weights] Assume that $D$ and $\cD$ have the same rank, and let $A \subset \Gamma$ be a closed, connected subset which is $\Wloc(D)$-measurable.
-Then, the total weight of Weierstrass points of $\cW(\cD)$ tropicalizing to points in $A$ is precisely $(r + 1) \, \hatweight(A; D)$; that is,
+\begin{thm}[Algebraic versus tropical Weierstrass weights] Assume that $D$ and $\cD$ have the same rank $r$, and let $A \subseteq \Gamma$ be a closed, connected subset whose intersection with the Weierstrass locus of $D$ is a union of components of the Weierstrass locus.
+Then, the total weight of Weierstrass points of $\cW(\cD)$ tropicalizing to points in $A$ is precisely